scottzach1/Project-Beans/project_requirement/project-requirement.md

 The client has highlighted that past attempts at the project by other teams had issues regarding the correctness and reliability of the software.
-This is especially important given that the project itself has elements that is potentially dangerous.
-Through these factors, it is paramount that the software works correctly and reliably.
+This is especially important given that the project itself has elements that are potentially dangerous.
+This means it is paramount that the software works correctly and reliably.
 To assure the correctness of the software, the project team will continually discuss what is defined as correct behaviour as the project enters the execution phase.
 The software will be packaged with extensive unit testing suites to prove that the software is performing as intended.
-Continuous Integration will be setup in the GitLab repository of the project to ensure that features merged into production does not cause errors with the existing code base.
-From a coding perspective, the developers of the software should apply programming techniques such as error handling, pre/post condition checking and the maintenance of invariants.
-Observing these techniques should mitigate the risk of the software entering an incorrect state and can help assure its correctness and reliability.
+Continuous integration testing will be setup in the GitLab repository of the project to ensure that features merged during production do not cause errors with the existing code base.
+From a coding perspective, the developers of the software should apply programming techniques such as error handling, pre/post condition checking and maintenance of invariants.
+Observing these techniques should mitigate the risk of the software entering an incorrect state and help ensure correctness and reliability.

 ##### Maintainability and Extensibility